Skip navigation

 Purpose

-To provide an inclusive and safe environment when parents/carers have children on the University campus or join in activities away from campus.
+To provide an inclusive and safe environment where parents/carers can have children on the University campus or join in activities away from campus.

 Scope